-The National Education and Care Services

-Freedom of Information Commissioner, the

-National Education and Care Services Privacy

-Commissioner, and the Education and Care

-Services Ombudsman (the ECS Commissioners)

-are independent statutory officers established

-under national applied laws legislation - the

-Education and Care Services National Law and the

-associated Education and Care Service National

-Regulations (the National Law).
+The Education and Care Services Ombudsman, the National Education and Care Services Freedom of Information Commissioner and the National Education and Care Services Privacy Commissioner (collectively the ECS Commissioners) are independent statutory officers established under national applied laws - the Education and Care Services National Law and the associated Education and Care Services National Regulations (the National Law).

-The ECS Commissioners' positions were established in 2012 as part of reforms by the then Council of Australian Governments (COAG) to create a national uniform regulatory and quality assurance system for early childhood education and care and outside school hours care services across Australia.
+The ECS Commissioners' positions were established in 2012 as part of reforms by the then Council of Australian Governments to create a national uniform regulatory and quality assurance system for early childhood education and care and outside school hours care services across Australia.